psychemedia/storytelling-notes/unforeseen-nonsense.md

 "But," said he (in the words of the proverb):

-"' Oh! last and latest thought of mine, why wast thou not my earliest?'
+"'Oh! last and latest thought of mine, why wast thou not my earliest?'

 Farewell, oh King!"